 # 9 – Love Is A Good Thing

 With the huge success of Tuesday Night Music Club, there must have been intense pressure to follow up on that Grammy Award winning album.
 Three years later in 1996, Sheryl Crow released an album that showed tremendous growth as a songwriter.
 The album simply titled Sheryl Crow would spawn five hit singles.
 It was one of those albums that fans consistently spun in their CD players.

 Thirteen songs of pure pop perfection!
 It was tough to pick a Deep Track of this record because every track is extraordinary.
 So, we picked two from this album.
 Our first pick was the 1970’s groove-oriented “Love is a Good Thing.”
 Just take a listen, you know we are right!
 And by the way, the lyrics to this song got the album banned from Walmart for a while because of the Walmart Gun purchase reference Good for you Sheryl!

 # 8 – Riverwide

 The song “Riverwide,” was released on Sheryl Crow’s third album entitled The Globe Sessions.
-The song “Riverwide,” was a wide departure from the pop oriented rock music that filled the first two Sheryl Crow Albums.
-Once again Crow demonstrated a continued musical growth in both her songwriting and singing.
-While The Globe Sessions album still contained he big sounding pop rock hits that we all loved, the song “Riverwide,” contained elements of blues, Led Zeppelin style licks and mid western phrasing that defined possibly some of Sheryl Crow’s Missouri roots.
+The song “Riverwide,” was a wide departure from the pop-oriented rock music that filled the first two Sheryl Crow Albums.
+Once again Crow demonstrated continued musical growth in both her songwriting and singing.
+While The Globe Sessions album still contained he big-sounding pop rock hits that we all loved, the song “Riverwide,” contained elements of blues, Led Zeppelin style licks and mid-western phrasing that defined possibly some of Sheryl Crow’s Missouri roots.